dgadiraju/itversity-boxes/centos7spark/README.md

 * YARN - `start-yarn.sh`
 * You can run `jps` to see all the relevant processes running.
 * You can also run `hdfs dfs -ls /user/vagrant` to confirm HDFS is up and running.

+## Stopping Virtual Machine

+Here are the instructions to stop the virtual machine.

+* You need to make sure that all the services are gracefully stopped.
+  * HDFS - `stop-dfs.sh`
+  * YARN - `stop-yarn.sh`
+* You can validate by running `jps`, it should list any of the HDFS or YARN Components.
+* You can come out of the virtual machine by running `exit` command.
+* Once you are back to `centos7spark` folder, you can say `vagrant halt` to bring down the virtual machine.

 ## Using retail_db dataset